PedroGaletti/material-design-login/readme.md

 # Material Design Login

-**Warning**: This was one of my first projects when i was learning HTML, CSS and JavaScript
+**Warning**: This was one of my first projects when I was learning HTML, CSS, and JavaScript

 ![Thumbnail](./assets/thumb.png)